awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 )
 ```

-For more information on Tuning step requirements, see the [sagemaker\.workflow\.steps\.TuningStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TuningStep)  documentation\.
+For more information on tuning step requirements, see the [sagemaker\.workflow\.steps\.TuningStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TuningStep)  documentation\.

 ### CreateModel Step<a name="step-type-create-model"></a>

-You use a create model step to create a SageMaker Model\.
-For more information on SageMaker Models, see [Train a Model with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html)\.
+You use a create model step to create a SageMaker model\.
+For more information on SageMaker models, see [Train a Model with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html)\.

-A create model step requires model artifacts, and information on the SageMaker instance type that you need to use to create the model\.
+A create model step requires model artifacts and information on the SageMaker instance type that you need to use to create the model\.
 The following example shows how to create a `CreateModel` step definition\.
 For more information on `CreateModel` step requirements, see the [sagemaker\.workflow\.steps\.CreateModelStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.CreateModelStep) documentation\.

 ```
 from sagemaker.workflow.steps import CreateModelStep